 Access to Antibiotics

 The right antibiotic at the right dose and the right time can mean the difference between life and death for a patient with a serious bacterial infection.
 Unfortunately, even in the face of growing antibiotic resistance, many health systems—particularly in low- and middle-income countries—do not have reliable access to effective antibiotics.
-GARDP is taking action during late-stage antibiotic development and after approval so that antibiotics are accessible to people in need of all ages, wherever they live.
+GARDP is taking action during late-stage antibiotic development and after approval so that new and existing antibiotics are accessible to people in need of all ages, wherever they live.

 Advancing access to antibiotics in GARDP’s portfolio, both in development and after regulatory approval, including novel and generic antibiotics.
 Innovative product development is linked with post-approval access.